JGLTechnologies/ti-utils/ReadMe.md

 Python
 </h2>

-There are 2 python programs provided by ti-utils.
+There are 2 Python programs provided by ti-utils.

 FACTOR.py: Factors polynomials